Austin-Metke/Project-3-Backend/README.md

 ./gradlew build
 ```
 # Routes (click the copy button next to any route to copy that single line)
+Here is all the routes for this API
 ## UserController (class-level prefix /auth) — 6 routes:
 ```text
 GET    /auth